The Darjeeling Limited: Plot

 After hiking through the wilderness, the brothers see three young boys fall into a river while attempting to pull a raft across it.
 Jack and Francis rescue two of the boys, but Peter fails to save the third, who dies.
-They carry the body back to the boys' village, where they spend the night and are treated kindly.
-They attend the funeral the next day and experience a repressed flashback: accompanied by Alice, Peter's wife, the brothers are shown heading to their father's funeral, and then stopping to pick up his Porsche from the repair shop, even though the car is not ready.
-It is revealed that their father's death was a result of his being hit by a taxi, and that their mother did not attend the funeral.
+They carry the body back to the boys' village, where they spend the night and are cared for.
+They attend the funeral the next day and experience a flashback detailing the day of their father's funeral.
+Along with Alice, Peter's wife, the brothers stop to pick up their father's Porsche from a repair shop on their way to the funeral.
+When the mechanic tells them it is missing a part and the battery is dead, Peter frantically tries to get it moving, though Francis and Jack are against this.
+After an argument with a truck driver, Peter agrees to give up, and the three drive to the funeral in the car they arrived in.
+It is revealed that their father died from being hit by a taxi, and that their mother did not attend the funeral.

 Back in the present, the brothers arrive at the airport, but they suddenly decide to rip up their tickets and go visit their mother.
 They reach the convent, where their mother Patricia is surprised but overjoyed to see them, and Francis coyly admits that his accident was actually a suicide attempt.
-That night, after the brothers confront Patricia for abandoning them, the family gathers together in silence, and reconnects in love.
+That night, after the brothers confront Patricia for abandoning them, the family gathers together in silence and reconnect in love.
 The brothers awake the next morning to find their mother gone, leaving them their breakfast.
-They decide not to wait for her to return.
+They decide not to wait for her to return and leave.

 At the train station, the brothers run for another train, the "Bengal Lancer", and gleefully discard all their father's suitcases and bags to catch it.
 On board, Francis offers to return Peter and Jack their passports, but is told instead to hold onto them.
-Francis says, "Let's go get a drink, and smoke a cigarette", and the brothers leave their compartment.
+Francis says, "Let's go get a drink, and smoke a cigarette," and the brothers leave their compartment.

 Cast

 Locations

 Much of the film was shot in Jodhpur, Rajasthan.
-The Himalaya scenes were shot in Udaipur, and the opening scene of the film was also shot on the streets of Jodhpur.
-The International Airport shown near the end is the old terminal building of Udaipur Airport.
-The hill featured at the end of the movie is Elephant Hill, Narlai.
+Scenes representing the Himalayas were filmed in Udaipur, including the opening sequence, which was shot on the streets of Jodhpur.
+The airport terminal seen near the end of the film is the old terminal building of Udaipur Airport.
+The hill featured in the final scenes is Elephant Hill, located in Narlai.
 The scenes set in New York were filmed in Long Island City.